 The Frog 43 performed equally well on both tarmac and grass, where our tester A managed to build up speed rapidly on a downhill section.
 This was a great test for proving that the brakes work really well when they have to!

 Being part of Frog’s test fleet, the review bike has been through the sweaty palms of several children before we received it.
-Considering this, the Frog 43 still looks in fine order and with a quick wash and polish would look almost as good as new again.
+Considering this, the Frog 43 still looks in great condition and with a quick wash and polish would look almost as good as new again.
+This is worth considering when buying a kids bike, as you should be able to recoup a decent proportion of your purchase price when you come to sell on.

 Using stabilisers on the Frog First Pedal bike range